AI2Rgross/p3_collab-compet/README.md

 		* No_multi_checkpoint_actor_1.pth
 		* No_multi_checkpoint_critic_1.pth

-* The weights of the pytorch model for Multi agents DDPG (with shared memory) of the solved environment for the actor and critic.
+* The weights of the pytorch model for Multi agents DDPG (with shared memory) of the solved environment for the actor and critic:
 	* agent 0:
 		* W_multi_checkpoint_actor_0.pth
 		* W_multi_checkpoint_critic_0.pth